 Regarding the methodological aspects of the sightings, no significant difference from the past campaigns is worthy of notice.
-The campaign was carried out without special problems: only one day stop was decided, for weather reasons.

 It is confirmed that the bubble windows are very useful for vertical and near spotting.
-Regarding the photos, even if the camera was set with the highest shutter speeds, sometimes the photographs were "blurry" or distorted: this seems to be the result both of the window interference and of the aircraft movements.
+Regarding the photos, even if the camera was set with the highest shutter speeds, often the photographs were "blurry" or distorted: this seems to be the result both of the window interference and of the aircraft movements.

-As in the past campaigns, an external antenna was installed and connected to the GPS in order to overcome some GPS signal loss especially during circling.
+As in the past campaigns, an external antenna was installed and connected to the GPS to overcome some GPS signal loss especially during circling.
 We recommend to fix it over the aircraft instruments panel.

-Regarding the BFT spotting, the importance of southern Tyrrhenian Sea as Bluefin tuna spawning areas is confirmed.
-A lot of BFT schools were observed (17) compared with the past campaigns.
-Many individuals or whole schools were observed some meters under the surface, mainly during the first survey days.
+Regarding the BFT spotting, the importance of southern Tyrrhenian Sea as Bluefin tuna spawning areas is confirmed, even if the number of BFT schools spotted were much lower than the previous year.